jambonz/jambonz-infrastructure/packer/jambonz-feature-server/README.md

 # jambonz-feature-server

 A [packer](https://www.packer.io/) template to build an AMI for the jambonz feature server.
-The base linux distro is Debian 9 (stretch).
+The base linux distro is Debian 10 (buster).

 ## Installing